Soldier of Orange (musical): Plot

 Student Erik Hazelhoff Roelfzema and his friends are carefree, until the Germans invade the Netherlands in the early days of May 1940.
 The war changes everything.
 They can no longer take friendship and love for granted.
 Everybody has to make choices.
 Fight for the country and for freedom?
 Focus on studying and deny what's going on?
 Or join the enemy?

 The book of Hazelhoff Roelfzema, with the title Cave of the Rattlesnake (Dutch: Het hol van de ratelslang), was published in 1970.
 It reappeared a year later under the title Soldier of Orange.
 Paul Verhoeven created a film version in 1977.
 Rutger Hauer played the character Erik Lanshoff, based on the resistance hero.

 Soldier of Orange – The Musical brings the true story to the theatre.
 After World War II starts, Erik decides to flee to Britain.
 He smuggles transmitting equipment to the Netherlands and, as a pilot, is involved in bombing Germany.
 He becomes adjutant for Queen Wilhelmina and receives the Military William Order ('Militaire Willems-Orde'), the highest royal honour in the Netherlands, for his contribution to the resistance movement.

 Background

 Producer Fred Boot obtained the rights to turn the story into a musical in 2005, after meeting Hazelhoff Roelfzema the year before.

 Scriptwriter Edwin de Vries wrote the musical script.
 American duo Tom Harriman and Pamela Philips Oland was responsible for composition and lyrics.
 Dutch actor and composer Frans van Deursen translated the lyrics from English into Dutch.

 In 2008, Boot asked theatre producer Robin de Levita to join him.
 Director Theu Boermans joined the team in 2009.

 Location

 The show takes place in a former flight hangar, that is converted into a theatre.
-The location of the so-called TheaterHangaar is former military airport Valkenburg between Wassenaar, Katwijk en Leiden, a suitable, historical place.
+The location of the so-called TheaterHangaar is former military airport Valkenburg between Wassenaar, Katwijk and Leiden, a suitable, historical place.
 A foyer with a bar and restaurant is placed in front of the hangar.